-Sometimes the conversation hasn’t necessarily gone ‘flat’ but it’s reached a bit of a lull.
+Sometimes the conversation hasn’t necessarily gone ‘flat’, but it may have reached a bit of a lull.
 This could be down to the interviewer concentrating on your answer, writing something down or contemplating their next question for you.
-If they keep doing this and it’s looking like the conversation is slowing down, try to get things back on track by asking some questions about the role.
+If you feel like the conversation is slowing, for whatever reason, you can fill the gaps by asking some questions.
+You don’t always have to wait until the end, go with the flow.

-You’ve gone blank and can’t answer the questions
+You’ve gone blank and can’t find an answer for the question

 You were late to the interview

-Depending on how late you were or the reaction you received from the interviewer – your response to this problem could be different.
-If you run into traffic on the way there or something else happens that’s out of your control, try to ring ahead first if you can to let them know you’ll be late.
+If you run into traffic on the way there or something else happens that’s out of your control, try to ring ahead first if you can, to let them know you’ll be late and the approximate time frame it will take you to get there.
 If you got lost on the way or simply left late for the interview, apologise when you get there to everyone you meet (or was scheduled to meet with you).
 The worst thing you can do is not acknowledge your lateness.
-If you send them a thank you note after the interview, you can apologise again (depending on how the interview went.
-If it went really well you needn’t send them a reminder!)
+If you send them a thank you note after the interview, you can apologise again if you feel necessary.

 You forgot to mention some key facts or other things

-This is really common.
-As we leave the interview and make our way home, we’ll run it over and over in our heads and wonder why we didn’t mention this or that, or how we should’ve maybe phrased something differently.
 First of all, give yourself a break – what’s done is done.
-However if there’s a key course you went on, qualification you’ve gained or something else you think could be vital to the role, mention it in a follow up email to the employer whilst thanking them for their time.
-Don’t say: ‘oh by the way, I forgot to mention that…’ Try to work it in naturally.
+We all have these moments and there is no turning back time.
+However, if there’s a key course you went on, qualification you’ve gained or something else you think could be vital to the role and the success of your application, mention it in a follow up email to the employer whilst thanking them for their time.

 Your CV isn’t matching what you’re saying